Posted at Apr 12, 2022 5:48:00 PM by THAT Agency | Share

-Your target audience is the one most likely to have interest in your brand.
+Your target audience is the one most likely to have an interest in your brand.
 This is the group most likely to engage your site, share your content, and buy your product or service.
-Reaching 10,000 people in your target audience will develop more sales than reaching 20,000 out of it.
+Reaching 10,000 people in your target audience will develop more sales than reaching 20,000.
 Do you know how to reach your target audience?
 These are the ways to reach your target market that are most important:

 Your target audience self-selects.
 You just need to be sure that when they do, they encounter your marketing or website.
 They'll regularly search for products and services of the type you provide.
 The key is to ensure that your brand and website actually comes up in these searches.

 This means creating content to take advantage of SEO.
 Content means blogs, articles, white papers, eBooks, videos, apps, games, and anything else that might cause Google to show your site high up in its search results.
 To do so, that content involves keywords that your target audience is most likely to use in a search.

 The content should speak to their interests but shouldn't always directly sell.
 Your target market is generally asking questions in an online search, so they don't want products – they want answers.
 Provide these answers and they'll trust and look to your brand for additional answers.
 This is how they learn to trust your brand.

 Utilize social media.
 Inbound marketing through content creation relies on search engine hits, but you can boost the chances of content going viral by sharing it on social media – Facebook, Twitter, LinkedIn, etc.

 All it takes is the right page or profile to share your content, and suddenly you'll find it drawing in a number of new visitors.
 If something doesn't get shared widely on social media, don't consider it a failure.

 Social media is not the core of an inbound marketing strategy.
 Consider anything that happens there as a bonus.
 Don't get emotionally wrapped up in whether a post does well there or not.
 Don't invest a ton in boosting posts on social media unless you have a very specific strategy in place.